OPMDG/opm-doc/probes/check_pgactivity.rst

- If \ ``wal_keep_segments``\  is set for 9.0 and above, the limit is the greatest between the following formulas :
+ If \ ``wal_keep_segments``\  is set for 9.0 and above, the limit is the greatest of the following formulas :

  .. code-block:: perl